Quadratic Convergence of Smoothing Newton's Method for 0/1 Loss Optimization: Numerical Experiments

 \subsubsection{Comparison}

 We now apply the five methods to solve \cref{ex:cs-cor} under different scenarios.
 For each scenario, we report average results over $200$ instances if $n\leq1000$ and $20$ instances otherwise.
 For small scale instances, we set five parameters as $(m,n,s,v,r)=(500,250,5,0.5,0.05)$.
-To see the effect of each parameter, we tested one parameter while the others being fixed.
+To see the effect of each of these parameters, we tested one parameter while the others being fixed.